georgia-tech-db/evadb/docs/source/reference/udfs/custom.rst

         * <name> - specifies the unique identifier for the UDF.
         * <path_to_implementation> - specifies the path to the implementation class for the UDF

-  Here, is an example query that registers a UDF that wraps around the 'YoloObjectDetection' model that performs Object Detection.
+  Here, is an example query that registers a UDF that wraps around the 'ObjectDetector' model that performs Object Detection.

   .. code-block:: sql

-    CREATE UDF YoloDecorators
+    CREATE UDF ObjectDetector
     IMPL  'eva/udfs/decorators/yolo_object_detection_decorators.py';